 The key to healthy neuroticism is actually another one of the five traits that we mentioned earlier; conscientiousness, one of the most valued personality traits in any organisation.

 Healthy neurotics combine their anxiety and higher levels of stress with increased conscientiousness, and the result is a happier, healthier employee.
 In other words, healthy neurotics have found a way to make neuroticism work in the workplace.

 We are all quite a mixed bag, aren’t we ?
 With each trait having its own benefit to bring to the recruiting table; a lesson for the day- never write off anyone.

 If you are looking to bring new team members into your organisation this year, Lucy Walker Recruitment can help.

-As we enter our 28th year having placed approaching 100,000 candidates we have a deep understanding of the recruiting process and building teams.
+Having placed over 100,000 candidates we have a deep understanding of the recruiting process and building teams.
 We have a range of services and recruiting products that can help you to hire temporary seasonal workers through to your next senior leader.
 We also have an exceptional knowledge of the Leeds commercial market.

 To get in touch call us on Leeds 0113 367 2880 or drop us an email here.